rolivischi2/wh-exercise/SOLUTION.md

 The idea is to shift the responsibility to the sender's side by making the creation of desirable hashes significantly more difficult than verifying valid hashes.

+Recalculating the hash to fit a certain  format, by means of different nonces takes significant amount of time.
+This is how the algorithm works as intended.

+A spammer will not be computing a valid nonce for each message since they intend to send thousands of emails per second.